Bartlebys/BartlebysCore/README.md

 ## Bartleby's core Data containers

 The collection, and the datapoint object registry can use[Károly Lőrentey's  Binary Trees](https://github.com/Bartlebys/BTree.git) implementation.
-To use the Binary trees set up : `CollectionOf typealias _ContainerType = List` and  `DataPoint typealias _ContainerType = Map`.
+To use the Binary trees set up : add `USE_BTREE` to your swift flags.
 Benchmarks are still in progress, but the BinaryTrees seems not to perform better than Array on real World object.

 # Installation